cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.8.5 (2019-02-26) =
+* Removed ancestor category from all feeds when not selected

+= 4.8.4 (2019-02-26) =
+* Re-introduced feature: added a chart on the plugin settings page for every individual product feed showing the amount of products per feed after each refresh.
+* Fixed an undifined variables issue for the RSS box (thanks alx359 for spotting this one)

+= 4.8.3 (2019-02-26) =
+* Fixed a bug for Prisjakt and Pricerunner feeds where the ancestor category was added to the feed even when it was not selected.

+= 4.8.2 (2019-02-25) =
+* Added a SKU_ITEM_GROUP_ID attribute for Facebook feeds

+= 4.8.1 (2019-02-24) =
+* Added the product menu order attribute and filter/rule feature

+= 4.8.0 (2019-02-23) =
+* Fixed a bug: the review notification screen started showing up all over the WP-admin section and could not be dismissed.
+This issue has been fixed.
+* Added extra custom attributes to the filter drop-downs

+= 4.7.9 (2019-02-22) =
+* Added support for Cyrillic characters in the variation product name appends

+= 4.7.8 (2019-02-22) =
+* Checked for WordPress 5.1 compatibility
+* Fixed a Yandex feed bug for missing CategoryIds for variation products

+= 4.7.7 (2019-02-22) =
+* Fixed an issue where the ancestor categoryId was added to Yandex feeds for variation products only, even though that ancestor category was not activated.
+This issue has been fixed now.

+= 4.7.6 (2019-02-21) =
+* Added object caching flushing
+* Changed Zbosi.cz header to http

 = 4.7.5 (2019-02-21) =
 * Fixed a bug where flters on empty values where not working for include_only filters